TheRebelOfBabylon/golearnbtc/blog.md

 	return bytes.Join(out, []byte(""))
 }
 ```
-To unlock the previous transaction output which belongs to us, we must create the unlock script.
+To unlock the previous transaction output, we must create the unlock script.
 The unlock script has three parts:
-- A copy of the locking script, stored as the `prev_tx_script_pubkey` attribute of our `TxIn`
+- A copy of the locking script we are unlocking, stored as the `prev_tx_script_pubkey` attribute of our `TxIn`
 - Proof that we own the private key corresponding to the specified public key referenced in the locking script
 - Approval over the transaction we are currently constructing